 Mark Juedeman grew up on a ranch in Montana where he acquired a life-long commitment to the natural world and environmentalism.
 He retired from a 30+ year career as a geophysicist in 2010 so that he could devote his time to volunteer service.
 He and his family lived for many years in New Orleans where he was active in historic preservation, bicycle advocacy, education, the environmental non-profit The Green Project, and obtaining personal experience with renewable energy technologies such as small wind and PV.
 Mark obtained a Permaculture Design Certificate in 2009 after being displaced to Houston by Hurricane Katrina.
 He is a founding member of Transition Houston, a member of the executive committee of the Houston Food Policy Workgroup, serves on the board of Urban Harvest, teaches with the Permaculture Guild of Houston, and is a lecturer at the University of Houston.
 Mark became a certified US Transition LAUNCH instructor in 2012.

 Michelle Colussi is the Manager of the Technical Assistance Division with the Canadian Center for Community Renewal (CCCR), a Canadian based organization working in the field of community economic development.
 Michelle has worked in education, recreation, with youth at risk, in mental health, the arts and as a board and business trainer.
 Michelle has an extensive background in rural development projects, multi-stakeholder facilitation and board/leadership development in the non-profit sector.
 She brings her background in drama and her humour to her work.
-She was a key staff member in the development of the Community Resilience Manual that CCCR developed, and has recently adapted for the Government of Botswana, and she is currently giving leadership to an update of that tool using applied research methods.
+She was a key staff member in the development of the Community Resilience Manual that CCCR developed and recently adapted for the Government of Botswana's poverty reduction strategy.
+As part of her role with Transition Victoria, Michelle is working with a team, adapting the Resilience Tool and the (UK) Transition Streets program for their Building Resilient Neighborhoods Project.
+In her consulting practice, Michelle is currently focused on various projects related to community resilience, social enterprise development, and facilitating Transition and Collective Impact workshops.

 Rebecca is the founder and chair of the Bridge, a non-profit organization dedicated to promoting ecological, social and personal well-being in Tampa.
 She helps to organize events that raise awareness, build community and catalyze action to bring forth a sustainable region.
 Rebecca became a certified transition trainer in 2012 and she is actively involved in the Transition Tampa Steering Group.
 She is a psychotherapist with a strong interest in eco-psychology and the "inner transition".